andrew/ultimate-awesome/README.md

 - [tia-conf-2019-startups](https://github.com/lakuapik/tia-conf-2019-startups) - Awesome-List of Startups at Tech In Asia Conference 2019.
 - [awesome-deep-learning-tools](https://github.com/lijiaqi/awesome-deep-learning-tools) - Collections of tools for deep learning experiments, e.g., experiments management,.
 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.
+- [survey](https://github.com/llm-authorship/survey) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges".
 - [awesome-community-networks](https://github.com/luandro/awesome-community-networks) - A list of resources for community networks.
 - [awesome-xiangqi](https://github.com/lucaferranti/awesome-xiangqi) - An awesome list of xiangqi related resources.
 - [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.